If you have questions about EVgo chargers, you're in the right place!

 - Adding your vehicle will ensure you only see locations that suit your charging plug needs

 - Having your EVgo program card ready and activated always makes charging easier!

 - Contact the EVgo Charging Crew for more support on getting started!

 Will EVgo continue to support CHAdeMO connectors?

 While most manufacturers seem to be moving toward CCS connectors, EVgo plans to continue offering CHAdeMO connectors as well as CCS connectors wherever possible.
-Please rest assured, EVgo has no plans to phase out CHAdeMO connectors at this time!
+EVgo has no plans to phase out CHAdeMO connectors at this time!

 Does EVgo offer fast charging?

 Yes!
-Within our network, we offer more than 850 fast-charging locations that serve all fast-charge-capable battery electric vehicles (BEVs).
-EVgo fast chargers offer 50kW or greater and can charge any EV that accepts a fast charge, from LEAFs and BMWs and even Tesla Models 3/X/S/Y. Our marketing team has put together an interactive resource where you can confirm whether your vehicle is fast-charge capable: https://www.evgo.com/ev-drivers/types-of-evs/#3
+Within our network, we offer more than 850 fast charging locations that serve all fast-charge-capable battery electric vehicles (BEVs).
+EVgo fast chargers offer 50kW or greater and can charge any EV that accepts a fast charge, from LEAFs and BMWs and even Tesla Models 3/X/S/Y. We have an interactive resource where you can confirm whether your vehicle is fast-charge capable: https://www.evgo.com/ev-drivers/types-of-evs/#3

 How is fast charging different from charging at home?

-L1 and L2 chargers are also generally the safest for your vehicle's battery.
+L1 and L2 chargers are also generally the most gentle on your vehicle's battery.
 The slow and steady flow of electricity will never overwhelm your battery, regardless of its state at the time of charging (battery level, recent usage, even the weather can impact the battery).